 When you first meet with a personal trainer at Fitness Together, you can expect to go through some paperwork, take a tour of the facility, have a verbal consultation, and receive a brief training and evaluation.
 Your exercise program should be a combination of movement and education.
 At the end of each session, you should understand the benefits of strength training and cardio training.
 By the end of your program, you'll know how to move properly and use the equipment in the gym.

-Ask the personal trainer for quick and easy exercises that you can perform at home to keep your muscles and joints active.
-These exercises can be routine or specifically geared to your needs or goals, such as resistance, strength training, or weight loss.
-Most importantly, it helps you develop a habit of moving, making you less likely to sit on the couch for hours.
-Take the time to give clear and direct instructions on what muscles are working and should be felt during a movement.
+You'll also learn about diet and nutrition and how to maintain lifelong health and well-being.
+Don't forget to ask your personal trainer for quick exercises that you can do at home to keep your muscles and joints active.
+These exercises can be routine or tailored to your needs or goals, such as resistance, strength training, or weight loss.
+Your personal trainer will use the Say What to Do approach to give clear instructions on what muscles should be working during each movement.

-Some personal trainers also offer half-hour personal training sessions, so their price will change accordingly.
-On this basis, one of the main functions of a fitness trainer is to create a safe but highly effective exercise program for your personal training, one geared to meeting your needs or achieving your goals. .
+Your personal trainer will also provide encouragement and motivation to help you reach your goals.
+All personal trainers must have at least a Level 3 personal training qualification in order to work as a PT.
+Some trainers offer half-hour sessions, so their price will change accordingly.
+The main function of a fitness trainer is to create a safe but effective exercise program for your personal training that meets your needs or achieves your goals.